-New 'Chilling Adventures Of Sabrina' Details Emphasize How The Character Will Explore Her Own Personal Power
+These New 'Chilling Adventures Of Sabrina' Details Reveal So Much About The Main Character

 Can you sense a fall chill in the air?
 It's probably just all the new Chilling Adventures of Sabrina details from Shipka's latest interview.
 The young actor talked to New York Magazine's Vulture about her role in the show in a conversation that explored the many ways in which the series will be darker and far more intense than its predecessors.
 In addition to "campy melodrama" and "teen intrigue," The Chilling Adventures of Sabrina promises devil worship, a love triangle, and a "feminist allegory" they aren't trying to hide — in other words, it sounds incredible.